-Unfortunately, there aren't many disposable toric soft lenses available in a wide range of cylinder shapes (the popular brands only offer them in cyclinder sizes between -0.75 and -2.25) and when it comes to color contacts for astigmatism, there is now even less choice.
+Unfortunately, there aren't many disposable toric soft lenses available in a wide range of cylinder shapes (the popular brands only offer them in cyclinder sizes between -0.75 and -2.25) and as for color contacts for astigmatism, there is virtually no choice.

-Sadly the popular Freshlook brand that used to offer color contacts for astigmatism no longer makes a toric lens.
-And there is nothing else available on the market other than a very expensive custom-made lens if you are desperate to change your eye color and need a toric prescription.
+The popular Freshlook brand, for example, that used to offer color contacts for astigmatism no longer makes a toric lens.
+And there is nothing else available on the market other than a much more expensive custom-made lens )see below) if you are desperate to change your eye color and need a toric prescription.